kubeflow/kfp-tekton/samples/trusted-ai/README.md

-# Trusted AI framework integration
+# Trusted AI pipeline with AI Fairness 360 and Adversarial Robustness 360 components

 Artificial intelligence is becoming a crucial component of enterprises’ operations and strategy.
 In order to responsibly take advantage of AI today, we must figure out ways to instill transparency, explainability, fairness, and robustness into AI.
 In this example, we will be going over how to produce fairness and robustness metrics using the Trusted AI libraries from [AI Fairness 360](https://github.com/IBM/AIF360) and [Adversarial Robustness Toolbox](https://github.com/IBM/adversarial-robustness-toolbox).